Benzlxs/benzlxs.github.io/README.md

 ## Latest news
-* *2020-07-11* --- One of my journal papers, *3D object detection with deep neural network for automatic as-built reconstruction* for *Journal of Construction Engineering and Management*, was under the second review,;
+* *2020-07-11* --- One of my journal papers, *3D object detection with deep neural network for automatic as-built reconstruction* was under the second review for *Journal of Construction Engineering and Management*;
 * *2020-06-28* --- I have submitted my Ph.D. dissertation, named *Object detection for intelligent robots in urban contexts*;
 * *2020-05-01* --- My journal paper, *[Three-dimensional backbone network for 3D object detection in traffic scenes](https://arxiv.org/abs/1901.08373)* for *IEEE Transportation Systems Magazine*, was under the second review;
 * *2020-04-29* --- One of my journal papers, *[Real-time 3D object proposal generation and classification using limited processing resources](https://www.sciencedirect.com/science/article/pii/S0921889020303973)*, was accetped by "Robotics and Autonomous Systems";